rakyll/opencensus-grpc-demo/README.md

 The 95th percentile is 4ms.

-TODO: Stackdriver Monitoring from the server.
+Now back to the gRPC Java server, we can take a look at the exported metrics.
+In this demo, we are using Stackdriver Monitoring to export the server metrics to.
+You can choose any vendor of your choice.

+The following dashboard displays the mean and 99th percentile round-trip latency collected from the server.

 ![stackdriver monitoring](https://i.imgur.com/n3CZzNl.png)